-Based on my dissertation which received an honorable mention for the Lynne Rienner Best Dissertation Award (2019) from the African Politics Conference Group
+Based on my dissertation Autocratic Courts in Africa, which received an honorable mention for the Lynne Rienner Best Dissertation Award (2019) from the African Politics Conference Group

 These findings contribute to research that examines how seemingly democratic institutions can be manipulated for autocratic ends.
-While existing research in comparative politics has focused on the legislative, bureaucratic, and coercive tools used to consolidate arbitrary power, judicial institutions remain comparatively understudied.
-In fact, courts are rarely characterized as explicit instruments of state violence and are more often portrayed as institutional safeguards against dictatorship.
-By contrast, a growing scholarship on authoritarian judiciaries has shown that courts can address key pathologies of arbitrary rule, but these findings remain largely disconnected from the broader literature on authoritarian institutions.
-My book bridges this gap by examining when and why autocrats use courts to repress threats to power.
-By focusing on a court's repressive functions, especially in developing contexts, my focus is not the failure of courts to hold power accountable, but their success in upholding arbitrary rule.
-I thus challenge the dominant narrative that these institutions, when properly safeguarded, create pathways for democratization.
+While existing research has focused on the legislative, bureaucratic, and coercive tools autocrats use to establish power, judicial institutions remain comparatively understudied.
+Courts are rarely seen as instruments of state violence and are more often portrayed as institutional safeguards against dictatorship.
+But a growing body of work on autocratic courts has shown that judicial institutions can address key pathologies of arbitrary rule.
+My book attempts to bridge this gap by examining when and why autocrats use courts to repress threats to power.
+By focusing on a court's repressive functions, my focus is not the failure of courts to hold power accountable, but their success in upholding arbitrary rule.
+I thus challenge the dominant narrative that courts should create pathways for democratization.
 This reframing helps clarify the repressive logic of judicial procedures and shows how patterns of punishment become institutionalized over time.
-These are the judicial dimensions of autocratic survival, which are not unique to the African experience.